 Not all DTG Printers are able to print white ink or on polyester material

-1. Involves using a heat press to transfer custom vinyl cut out designs onto shirts.
+1. Utilizing a heat press to apply custom vinyl cut designs onto shirts.

 Small quantity runs allow customers to get their items faster